kopp/minipython/docs/tutorials/random.rst

 Random numbers are very useful.
 They're common in games.
 Why else do we have dice?

-MicroPython comes with several useful random number methods.
+MiniPython comes with several useful random number methods.
 Here's how to make a simple dice::

     from microbit import *